65 inch TV Reviews – Best In-Depth Guide for 65 inch Smart LED 4k Ultra HD TVs for Sale – Buy a 65 inch 4k Flat Screen Television with Confidence!

 The very best smart TV platform technology in flagship 4K TVs also allows for features like full web browsing access, voice search, gesture control and the use of an accompanying smart TV remote control which enables these additional technologies.
 The first five 4K TVs in the above listings all offer these extras.

-HDR technology is also a crucial feature of the leading 2016 4K TVs in the 65 inch range.
-With high dynamic range, display quality takes a major leap upward and the 2016 standards for HDR that the top four 4K TVs in this list have adopted are considerably better than what we saw of this technology in 2015.
+HDR technology is also a crucial feature of the leading 2018 and 2019 4K TVs in the 65 inch range.
+With high dynamic range, display quality takes a major leap upward and the standards for HDR that the top 4K TVs in this list have adopted are considerably better than what we saw of this technology in models from previous years.
 For an even more detailed breakdown of how the HDR technology in 4K UHD OLED and LCD TVs works, check out our guide to high dynamic range for a complete overview.

 Native 4K display extras and Upscaling